 I’d be remiss if I didn’t mention software composition analysis (SCA).
 No matter which combination of SAST, DAST, and IAST you use, SCA capability is a must.
 SAST, DAST, and IAST primarily look for unknown vulnerabilities, whereas SCA looks for known vulnerabilities.
 Known vulnerabilities appear in the third-party code you use; they’re already known to the public and most likely have a CVE assigned to them.
 To make matters worse, these vulnerabilities have known exploits, which makes your applications an easy target.
 An application security leader once told me, “I won’t get fired if a nation-state hacks us, but I will definitely get fired if a college kid hacks us.”
 When you choose an SCA tool, ensure that it provides timely vulnerability updates so that you can implement an active vulnerability management program to address newly discovered vulnerabilities.

 At Synopsys, we understand that there is no silver bullet.
-That’s why we continue to invest in all our flagship offerings: Coverity (SAST), Seeker (IAST), Managed Services (+DAST), Black Duck (SCA), and Defensics (fuzzing).
+That’s why we continue to invest in all our flagship offerings: Coverity (SAST), Seeker (IAST), Security Testing Services (+DAST), Black Duck (SCA), and Defensics (fuzzing).